scuhooper/JamesKeeling/index.md

 ## [Viscountess](https://scuhooper.github.io/Viscountess)
 ### Made with Unity
 _The Viscountess_ is the first game I made.
-It is a simple 2D sidescrolling, shoot-em-up where the player controlls a starship called _The Viscountess_ and destroys endless waves of enemy ships until colliding with one.
+It is a simple 2D side scrolling, shoot-‘em-up where the player controls a starship called _The Viscountess_ and destroys endless waves of enemy ships until colliding with one.
 The player can also collect Missiles which are able to destroy ships in one hit.
 It is reminiscent of _Galaga_.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/fn04_Soot_E" frameborder="0" allowfullscreen></iframe>
 <br />